-Code: ECO21032 4 Credits | Semester I
+Code: ECO21001 4 Credits | Semester I

-A. INTRODUCTION: The objective of this course is to familiarize students with the issues in business economics and their application in business decisions.
-Students should be able to relate the concepts of economics in their business decisions.

-B. COURSE OUTCOMES: By the end of this course, students will be able to:

-CO1: Demand and supply- Students should be able to analyze the law of demand and supply and use in taking business decisions.
-They should be aware of the different exceptions to the law.

-CO2: Production and Cost Theory.
+- A. INTRODUCTION: The objective of this course is to familiarize students with the issues in business economics and their application in business decisions.
+Students should be able to relate the concepts of economics in their business decisions. - B. COURSE OUTCOMES: By the end of this course, students will be able to: - CO1: Demand and supply- Students should be able to analyze the law of demand and supply and use in taking business decisions.
+They should be aware of the different exceptions to the law. - CO2: Production and Cost Theory.
 Students, given data on production and input usage will be able to derive the combination of inputs (machines, unskilled labor, skilled labor, etc.) which maximizes profits.
-Students, given data on prices and costs, should be able to derive the optimal quantity of goods to produce.
+Students, given data on prices and costs, should be able to derive the optimal quantity of goods to produce. - CO3: Pricing.

-CO3: Pricing.
 Students, given data on the firm's costs, sales price, and sales, will be able to derive the price to charge that maximizes profits under a variety of circumstances, including perfect and imperfect competition and when the firm can identify groups of consumers who are willing to pay different amounts.

+CO4: Understand how economic variables are interpreted, analyzed through the use of various tools and techniques.

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment + Attendance 10 (5+5)

 End Term Exam End Term Examination 70

 (Summative)

 Total 100

 Attendance (Formative) A minimum of 75% Attendar nce is required to be maintained by

-a student to be qualified to for taking up the End Semester
+a student to be qualified for taking up the End Semester

 examination.
 The allowance of 25% includes all types of leaves

 including medical leaves.

 D. SYLLABUS: Introduction: Why study Managerial Economics?
 Meaning, Nature and Scope of Business Economics - Micro and Macro, Basic economic problems, market forces in understanding basic problems.
 Demand And Supply Analysis: Concept of Demand, Elasticity of Demand and their types, Revenue Concepts - Total Revenue, Marginal Revenue, Average, Concept and Law of Supply, Factors Affecting Supply, Elasticity of Supply .
-Production Analysis: Factors of Production, Production function (SR LR).
-Law of variable proportion, Returns Cost Analysis: Accounting Costs and Economic Costs, Short Run Cost Analysis: Fixed, Variable and Total Cost Curves, Average and Marginal Costs, Long Run Cost Analysis: Economies and Diseconomies Run Average Marginal of Scale.
-Long and Cost Market & Pricing: Types of Market, Equilibrium Price Determination (TC-TR & MC-MR approach), Perfect Competition - Equilibrium of Firm and Industry under Perfect competition, Monopoly - Price Determination under Monopoly, Monopolistic Competition, Price and Output Determination under Monopolistic Competition.
+Production Analysis: Factors of Production, Production function (SR & LR), Law of variable proportion, Returns to scale Cost Analysis: Accounting Costs and Economic Costs, Short Run Cost Analysis: Fixed, Variable and

+Total Cost Curves, Average and Marginal Costs, Long Run Cost Analysis: Economies and Diseconomies of Scale, Long Run Average and Marginal Cost Curves Market & Pricing: Types of Market, Equilibrium Price Determination (TC-TR & MC-MR approach), Perfect Competition - Equilibrium of Firm and Industry under Perfect competition, Monopoly - Price Determination under Monopoly, Monopolistic Competition, Price and Output Determination under Monopolistic Competition.